Sally O’Dowd is the author of the poetry collection Grilled Cheese Sandwiches and Other Tales of Love and Loss.

 like julienned potatoes in a skillet.

 I wonder if you intended for me

 to find them so that I’d write a poem,

 and we five children would know

 how to live without you.

-Did you know an eagle, prince and speck of stardust
+Did you know an eagle, a prince and a speck of stardust

 drifted away, soon after you?